Home Vancouver Events Calendar Festivals and Events in Vancouver Lunar New Year in Vancouver

 Lunar New Year Events in the City of Vancouver

-The following events celebrating the Lunar New Year took place in and around Vancouver in 2025:
+The following events celebrating the Lunar New Year took place in and around Vancouver in 2026:

-- Chinese New Year at International Village – the mall in Chinatown is full of interesting things to see and do around Lunar New Year (including on the day of the big parade).
-This year the celebrations happened at the mall on February 1st and 2nd.
+• Chinese New Year at International Village – The mall in Chinatown is full of interesting things to see and do around Lunar New Year (including on the day of the big parade).
+In 2026, the celebrations happen around the same time as the Lunar New Year and the Festival Parade.

 Other Lunar New Year Events

-Lunar New Year festivities also happen at Dr. Sun Yat-Sen Chinese Garden in Vancouver’s Chinatown as well as at the Museum of Surrey.
+Lunar New Year festivities also happen at Dr. Sun Yat-Sen Chinese Garden in Vancouver’s Chinatown, as well as at the Museum of Surrey.
 There used to be public celebrations at the International Buddhist Temple and Thrangu Monastery in Richmond, although those haven’t happened for a few years.

 MUSEUM AND WALKING TOURS IN VANCOUVER’S CHINATOWN

 An exceptional way to learn about the Lunar New Year and Chinese-Canadian history in Vancouver is to join a walking tour with Historical Chinatown Tours.
 Join one if you can.
-They are very interesting, informative and fun.
+They are very interesting, informative, and fun.

 Another top place to learn about Chinese Canadians and their history in this country is the Chinese Canadian Museum at 51 East Pender Street in the heart of Chinatown.
 It’s a terrific museum.